BrentGrammer/PROGNOTES/React/Testing/IntegrationTests.md

 ## Wait for Loading to finish on loading app:

+- Note: by default, `waitFor` waits for 1 second.

 - use waitForElementToBeRemoved() from @testing-library/react which takes a callback which will be called when a DOM update occurs or at a regular
   interval: